Anthony-ZC/Robotic_Studio_Bipedal_Robot/README.md

 - The servo angles in the code are intended to be applied to the original size (12cm) upper leg, if you plan to use a shorter 8cm upper leg, please re-measure the servo angle.

 **Warning**:
-- Since the facial expressions was originally intended to be on a Raspberry Pi touch screen, pygame's output screen number is specified as 0.
-Using this code on a computer may result in an inability to terminate the program.
-Therefore, please disable this feature when connecting to a computer for use.
+- Since the facial expressions was originally intended to be on a Raspberry Pi touchscreen, pygame's output screen number is specified as 0.
+However, if you use Remote Desktop to launch the Facial Expression feature on a Raspberry Pi **without** connecting a touchscreen, the Facial Expression display may be redirected to the Remote Desktop and paralyze it.
+Therefore, please disable this funtion when you are not using a touchscreen on your robot.
     ```
     robot = Robot(7, 'keyboard', False)
     ```